agile-lab-dev/Data-Product-Specification/README.md

   * the ID is a URN of the form `urn:dmb:dp:$DPDomain:$DPName:$DPMajorVersion`
 * `Name: [String]*` the name of the Data Product.
 This name is used also for display purposes, so it can contain all kind of characters.
 When used inside the Data Product ID all special characters are replaced with standard ones and spaces are replaced with dashes.
 * `FullyQualifiedName: [Option[String]]` human-readable name that describes the Data Product.
+  Following the Open Metadata convention it should be of the form `domain.dataproduct`.
 * `Description: [String]` detailed description about what functional area this Data Product is representing, what purpose has and business related information.
 * `Kind: [String]*` type of the entity.
 Since this is a Data Product the only allowed value is `dataproduct`.
 * `Domain: [String]*` the identifier of the domain this Data Product is belonging to.